This post may contain affiliate links. Please read my disclosure policy.

 - In a large bowl combine the flour, baking powder, salt, cinnamon; set aside.

 - Whisk the eggs and sugar together until combined.
-Add the evaporated milk, vegetable oil and vanilla and continue whisking until well combined.
+Add the melted butter, evaporated milk, vegetable oil and vanilla and continue whisking until well combined.

 - Fold in the wet ingredients into the dry ingredients and mix together gently.
 Do not over mix.
 The batter should be thick and a bit lumpy.
 Fold in the chocolate chips.